-This applies to all escort vehicles:
+For all escort vehicles applies:

-- Start number and other stickers must be affixed in accordance with separate specifications. - Random checks may be carried out. - The low beam lights must be switched on day and night during operation. - Other road users or competitors must not be obstructed or blocked. - The permitted speeds must be observed EVERY TIME.
-Even driving too slowly can be considered an offence. - The teams themselves are responsible for ensuring that the car driver is fit to drive for the entire duration of his assignment.
+Start numbers and other stickers are to be attached according to separate specification.

+Random checks may be carried out.

+When in use, the dipped headlights must be switched on during the day and at night.

+Other road users or competitors must not be obstructed or blocked.

+Permitted speeds must be observed AT ALL TIMES.
+Driving too slowly may also be considered a violation.

+Teams are responsible for ensuring that the driver is fit to drive for the duration of the event.